-But our favorite part of the cabin was the enclosed addition featuring an indoor hot tub, porch swing, climate control, and lots of towels.
+But our favorite part of the pet friendly cabin rental was the enclosed addition featuring an indoor hot tub, porch swing, climate control, and lots of towels.

 Every night we would come back from a long day of exploring the small town and soak in the hot tub, then curl up with our dogs on the sofa in front of the fireplace.

 We loved the fact that the cabin was surrounded by forest, with a back deck that made us feel immersed in nature.

 There’s also a large fire pit outside, surrounded by Adirondack chairs: It’s a perfect spot for roasting s’mores and watching the stars come out at night.